 Before bed, right after cards, the boys will tell stories.
 Not the macho hunting stories of Ernest Hemingway or Jim Corbett, but poem-like stories – tales that tease out the history of the landscape, of men and mountains and animals who run wild through the gloaming.
 Stories about Junior Harwood, forever young, with his packbasket and red flannel.
 Stories where boys follow their dads up Shatterack Mountain to hunt buck deer the color of the wind.

-Dave Mance III is a writer from Shaftsbury, Vermont.
-This summer, he joined the staff of Northern Woodlands as managing editor.
+Dave Mance III is the editor of Northern Woodlands magazine.

 John Miller is Associate Professor of Photography and Digital Media at Johnson State College and Chair of the Fine Arts Department.
 He is the author of a book documenting hunting traditions, Deer Camp: Last Light in the Northeast Kingdom, from which these photographs are taken.